who fails at deviled eggs?

 If you visit her site, you can see that her deviled eggs look to be a lot more presentable than mine.
 Maybe next time I’ll have something a little more worthy, but at least it looks better than the Gingerbread house that Dan and I (kind of) put together.

-Explore posts in the same categories: Posts With Pictures, Yummy Foods comment below, or link to this permanent URL from your own site.
+Posts With Pictures, Yummy Foods comment below, or link to this permanent URL from your own site.